openaq/openaq.org/src/content/contact/contact.md

 ---

-As a small team are unable to provide personalized platform support over email.
-For platform support and questions we please join the OpenAQ Slack at [https://link.openaq.org/joinslack](https://link.openaq.org/joinslack).
+As a small team, we are unable to provide personalized platform support over email.
+For platform support and questions, please join the OpenAQ Slack at [https://link.openaq.org/joinslack](https://link.openaq.org/joinslack).